This Is the Biggest Driver of Inequality Between People

 And while this is fair, the basics onto which this process is established aren’t.

-In plain English, you don’t get to decide how smart you are: nature (God, provided it exists) does.
+In plain English, you don’t get to decide how smart you are: nature does.

 Social-economic inequalities come from a difference in the value provided by different individuals.

-An individual that provides high value will receive high compensation, while an individual that provides low value will receive low compensation (unless you’re a primary school teacher: massive value providing, low compensation).
+An individual that provides high value will receive high compensation, while an individual that provides low value will receive low compensation.

 Globalization and digitization have enabled individuals to provide massive value to the world resulting in massive net worth (think of examples such as PayPal).